planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-Loading and publishing data is the core of GeoServer.
+Loading and publishing data is at the core of GeoServer.
 This section will detail how to set up a new project in GeoServer, as well as load data from multiple sources in different ways.
 After the data is loaded, a layer group will be created.
+All data will be published.

 --------------------------------------------------